BLSQ/dhis2-taskr/doc/user-manual.md

 ## 8. Recipes can accept parameters

-   - most recipes needs params
+Most recipes will needs params
-      - dhis2 resources (a program, an orgunit, an orgunit of a given level, a dataset,...)
+   - a dhis2 resources (a program, an orgunit, an orgunit of a given level, a dataset,...)
-      - files
+   - files (xlsx, json, csv)
-      - a string
+   - a string (a dhis2 period ?)
    - a select between options

+Before running you'll get a small screen to enter them

 ![](./user-manual-recipe-parameters.jpg)